Capta1nRaj/mail-passify/README.md

 const response = await axios.post('YOUR_URL', data);
 ```

-Set up the sign-up verify module in backend.
+Set up the sign-up verify module in Back-End.
 Make sure to fetch userName from **cookies** as we stored it above.

 ```js
 const { signUpVerify } = require("mail-passify");